-- 1 pound Yukon gold potatoes, peeled and cubed (450g)
+- 1 pound (450g) Yukon gold potatoes, peeled and cubed

-- 4 ounces frozen peas
+- 4 ounces (113g) frozen peas

 Add wine or sherry, scrape up browned bits with a wooden spoon, and cook until reduced by 3/4, about 3 minutes.
 Add broth mixture and bring to a simmer.
 Remove from heat.

 Remove stew from oven.
 Using tongs, fish out and discard carrot, celery, thyme, bay leaves, onion, and garlic.
-Add potatoes and reserved sautéed mushroom, pearl onions, and carrots to stew, return to oven, and continue to cook, partially covered, until beef, potatoes, and carrots are tender and broth has thickened, 45 minutes to 1 hour.
+Add potatoes and reserved sautéed mushrooms, pearl onions, and carrots to stew, return to oven, and continue to cook, partially covered, until beef, potatoes, and carrots are tender and broth has thickened, 45 minutes to 1 hour.

 Remove stew from oven.
 If necessary, place over a burner and simmer for up to 15 minutes to reduce to desired consistency.
 Stir in peas.
 Season to taste with salt and pepper if necessary.
 Serve immediately, or refrigerate overnight or for up to 5 days and reheat to serve.